 Editor’s Update – 2018

 This post went up in late 2016, but now some of the announced policies are in place.
-Robert got back to me with how things have been playing out since we talked and I’m pasting in his message below.
+Robert got back to me with how things have been playing out for living in Thailand since we talked and I’m pasting in his message below.

 Since we talked, things are getting easier for us in Thailand for our visas and for working in Thailand as well.